UPDATE ANNOUNCEMENT: JULY 2018

 Digital Passport™ by Common Sense Education is an award-winning suite of engaging games that address key issues facing kids in today's digital world.
 Teach critical skills related to digital safety, respect, and community.
 Each of the five games includes videos, three levels of gameplay, collaborative offline activities, and teacher wraparound materials and is aligned with our Digital Citizenship Curriculum lessons.

 - Twalkers: Students learn why it's important to avoid multitasking with a cellphone.
 They consider the benefits of focusing on one task at a time.

 - Share Jumper: Students evaluate examples of online messages and decide what information is appropriate to share and when.
 Students are also reminded that nothing is truly private or erasable online.

-- In E-volve, students make choices about what to do if they or their friends are cyberbullied.
-They are encouraged to "evolve" into an “Upstander” – someone who takes action to stop cyberbullying, rather than standing by.
+- E-volve: Students make choices about what to do if they or their friends are cyberbullied.
+They are encouraged to "evolve" into "upstanders": people who take action to support the target and stop cyberbullying.

 - Search Shark: Students learn how to choose effective keywords for searching online.
 They practice selecting keywords that are most relevant to a search prompt.
 Along the way, students discover hints for narrowing their search results.

 - Mix-n-Mash: Students remix media content to create a new creative piece.
 Along the way, they give proper credit to the artists whose images and sound clips they use.